 Contractual and Legislative EMC Approval

 It is vital to understand the requirements at the outset of a project.
 WEMEC offers a full analysis ensuring all EMC and Electrical related contractual and legislative requirements have been identified and understood.

-This ranges from contractual obligations including military (DEF STAN’s, MIL STD and AECTP series) to legislative including the EMC directive 2014/30/EU the UK EMC Reg 2016, CEMFAW Reg 2016 EMF requirements and the Low Voltage Directive (LVD) 2006/95/EC.
+This ranges from contractual obligations including military (DEF STAN’s, MIL STD and AECTP series) to legislative including the EMC directive 2014/30/EU the UK EMC Reg 2016, CEMFAW Reg 2016 EMF requirements and the Low Voltage Directive (LVD) 2014/35/EU.

 WEMEC EMC consultants have vast experience in interpreting your requirements and producing test results and documentation including technical construction files, control plans, test plans and test reports to meet your obligations.